hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="ldapcheckinmanagelibrary"></a>
 # **LDAPCheckInManageLibrary**
-> void LDAPCheckInManageLibrary (string name, LDAPCheckInManageLibraryRequest lDAPCheckInManageLibraryRequest, string ldapMountPath = null)
+> void LDAPCheckInManageLibrary (LDAPCheckInManageLibraryRequest lDAPCheckInManageLibraryRequest, string name, string ldapMountPath = "ldap", TimeSpan? wrapTTL = null)

 Check service accounts in to the library.